DBotThePony/migratus-orchestrus-factorio/README.md

 This mod is micro auxilary library with purpose of simplifying *Lua state* migrations (upgrades) between mod versions.

-While default Factorio has built-in migration mechanism, it was designed specifically for migrating (adjusting) save state's to fit mod's changes to content, or mod content changes between its versions.
+While Factorio has built-in migration mechanism, it was designed specifically for migrating (adjusting) save state's to fit mod's changes to content, or mod content changes between its versions.
 This one is designed **specifically** for migrating
 Lua state.